HMS Triumph (S93)

-HMS Triumph is a Trafalgar-class nuclear submarine of the Royal Navy and was the seventh and final boat of her class.
-She is the nineteenth nuclear-powered hunter-killer submarine built for the Royal Navy.
-Triumph is the tenth vessel, and the second submarine to bear the name.
+HMS Triumph was a Trafalgar-class nuclear submarine of the Royal Navy and was the seventh and final boat of her class.
+She was the nineteenth nuclear-powered hunter-killer submarine built for the Royal Navy.
+Triumph was the tenth vessel, and the second submarine, to bear the name.
 The first HMS Triumph was a 68-gun galleon built in 1561.
-As of 2022, she is the last boat of her class remaining in service.

 Triumph was laid down in 1987 by Vickers Shipbuilding and Engineering Limited.
-One year previously, a mistake by senior management and changing shipbuilding methods meant that the Vickers shipyard in Barrow-in-Furness accidentally welded part of the submarine in an upside-down position.
-This was later corrected, and the ship was launched in February 1991 by Mrs. Ann Hamilton, wife of the then Armed Forces Minister Archie Hamilton.
+The boat was launched in February 1991 by Mrs. Ann Hamilton, wife of the then Armed Forces Minister Archie Hamilton.
 She was commissioned in October that same year.

-Triumph is expected to remain in service until 2024.
+After returning to her base at Devonport for the final time in late 2024, Triumph was decommissioned in July 2025, being the last boat of her class in service.

 Operational history

 Triumph sailed to Australia in 1993, travelling 41000 mi submerged without support—the longest solo deployment so far by a Royal Navy nuclear submarine.
 In that same year, author Tom Clancy published a book called Submarine: a Guided Tour Inside a Nuclear Warship which was centred around Triumph and USS Miami.